jorge-sepulveda/re4-pick-a-gun/README.md

 When starting a new game, start the app and it will pick a gun for the first chapter.
 Every time you finish the chapter, click `roll`

-There a save and load feature for saving your progress
+There is a save and load feature for saving your progress.

 ## Compiling on your machine